Where to Stay in Cordoba, Spain: Best Areas & Neighborhoods

 The primary draw for most visitors to Vial Norte is the combination of value and quality on offer.
 Hotels and amenities in the area are all very modern, giving you a fresh, clean feel.
 All the while, you get markedly more than you expect in the price range, like hotels including breakfast as standard.

-Another popular attraction of Vial Norte is its wonderful collection of neighborhood parks.
+Another popular attraction of Vial Norte is close to many parks.
 The wide-open, green spaces allow you to take a stroll amongst nature or let the kids run off some energy, making it a perfect choice for families or those who enjoy a slower pace to their trips.

-Stay In Vial Norte If you don’t mind being a little way out of the city center, you are a fan of parks, you are traveling as a family, you like modern areas that provide great value.
+Stay In Vial Norte If you want close to the train station; you like modern areas that provide great value.

-mid-range ($$): AC Hotel Cordoba is a 4-star hotel, located in one of the city’s principal business areas, opposite the AVE train station.
-You can reach the Mezquita, and the Córdoba Airport easily by car.
+• mid-range ($$): AC Hotel Cordoba is a 4-star hotel, located in one of the city鈥檚 principal business areas, opposite the AVE train station.

 Ciudad Jardin, largely residential area of Cordoba